r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

   This includes using Java 17 -- I believe the CRAN checks use a patched (by Zulu) Java 11.
   BWidget is installed for HierO
-  OpenMPI is installed for Rmpi pbdfMPI cargo is installed for baseflow
+  OpenMPI is installed for Rmpi pbdMPI cargo is installed for baseflow
 - 'R' is not on the path -- checking is by 'Rdev'.
+- Package INLA is installed -- requires a binary install on Macs.

 Packages with non-default installs: